 Definition

 ARR is the annualized value of all active subscription contracts, while MRR is the same figure on a monthly basis.
-These metrics are the primary revenue indicators for SaaS businesses.
+These metrics are the primary revenue indicators for SaaS businesses, as detailed in David Skok's guide to SaaS metrics.
 PMs monitor ARR/MRR growth, expansion, and contraction to understand how product changes affect commercial outcomes.

 Why It Matters for Product Managers